Updated: Dec 2, 2020

 So how do you get fiber into your body?
 Always choose whole foods and increase beans, fruits, vegetables, flax seeds and oats.
 For whole foods choose whole wheat rather than white, brown rice rather than white, potato with the skin and an apple, not apple juice.
 Fiber is usually brown and removed in processing, so choose brown foods that are closer to their natural form.
 1 slice of 100% whole wheat bread contains 5 grams of fiber while white bread contains only 1 gram of fiber.
 Apple juice contains no fiber while an apple with the skin on has 3 grams of fiber.

 Some people experience bloating and gas from adding extra fiber.
 In most cases this is temporary and caused by fiber moving bad stuff out of the colon.
 Increase fiber slowly and drink extra water to minimize discomfort.
-If the discomfort continues and is severe you may be sensitive to a certain food or you may need extra digestive support.
+If fiber always causes irritation and bloating you will need more digestive support, available here.
 The average adult should consume 20-30 grams of fiber per day.

 Colon cancer prevention starts with keeping a clean, healthy colon by sweeping it often with soluble and insoluble fiber.
 Increase whole grains, beans, fruits and vegetables with the recipe’s below and enjoy delicious and nutritious high fiber foods.
 You may be surprised at how good you feel just by spring cleaning your colon.